 Safe use of a knapsack and/or lance to land

-The PA6a knapsack or handheld lance from a tank such as a 50l tank on the back of an ATV.
-Is one of the many different application units you can choose to complete.
+The PA6a knapsack, or handheld lance from a tank such as a 50l tank on the back of an ATV, is one of the many different pesticide application units you can choose to complete.

-The PA6a safe use of a knapsack runs over two half days.
+The PA6a safe use of a knapsack runs over two sessions:

 - types of handheld sprayers